 Probate Law in England and Wales.

-Have you download the Free Guide and Tips on UK Probate Law?
+Have you downloaded the Free Guide and Tips on UK Probate Law?

-If the person who has died leaves a valid Will
+Probate Law: if the person who has died leaves a valid Will.

 If the person who has died leaves a valid Will, it should name one or more people to act as the executors.
 Their job is to administer their estate, unless they turn down the appointment (which is usually unpaid if they are not probate professionals.)

 If you are named as an executor of a Will you may need to apply for a grant of probate in order to release the assets so you can pay the debts.

 Probate Law UK.

 A “grant of probate” is an official document issued by the High Court via the Probate Registries which the executors may need to administer the estate.

 Probate Law: if there is no valid Will.